6.7 mile loop through Muir Woods and surrounding coastal scrub. Dipsea Trail

 one I've ever seen -- click here

-wildflowers in the years to come.
+to see the photos).
 A spring-fed damp spot on the left side

 of the trail is lush with ferns.
 As Coastal Fire Road draws closer to